rcarioto/redis-poc/README.md

 4. **TLS Connection Failed**
    - Verify the Redis server supports TLS on the specified port
-   - Check if the correct TLS certificates are provided
+   - Check if the correct TLS certificates are provided (if using client certificates)
    - Try with `--tls-no-verify` for testing (insecure)
-   - Verify the CA certificate is valid and trusted
+   - Verify the CA certificate is valid and trusted (if using custom CA)
+   - Ensure the Redis server certificate is valid and trusted by system CA certificates

 5. **No Reverse Shell Received**
    - Check your listener is running